We specialize in prearranged funeral arrangements

 In 1979, Tom and Kevin acquired the former Durkan-Cuff Funeral Home of West Scranton, Pennsylvania, from John Cuff, a licensed Funeral Director and son-in-law of the former owner, Margaret Durkan, also a licensed Funeral Director and daughter of the former owner.
 The Scranton operation was started in 1895 by the late Honorable John F. Durkan, former Scranton City Mayor.
-Durkan Funeral Home operated funeral homes in three seperate locations: West Scranton, Central City Scranton and its third location in New York City.
+Durkan Funeral Home operated funeral homes in three separate locations: West Scranton, Central City Scranton and its third location in New York City.
 The latter two locations were closed some years before the Kearney’s purchase.

 In 2005, after attending both Villanova University and the University of Scranton, the third generation of Kearney’s, Kevin P. Kearney, joined the firms after graduation from his father’s alma mater, Simmons.
 He is currently the Supervisor of the Scranton location along with his affiliation with the Old Forge Funeral Home.
 Upon his father’s retirement in 2012, Kevin took over daily operations as corporate president.
 He’s made every effort to piece together the best team around him to help serve families.
-This isn’t a business to him nor his staff and a family will quickly realize that.
+This isn’t a business to him nor to his staff and a family will quickly realize that.
 Adding the ultra-talented funeral director Timothy Kramer to the firms in 2013 only bolstered the service level.
 Tim’s Duryea roots and Madison Twp. residence with longtime companion Colleen McGuire have only helped to expand the area of families we serve.

 Kevin lives in West Pittston with his wife and local business owner, the former Natalie Wilchinski of Laflin.
 Their son, Greyson, was born on November 15, 2016.
 A board member of the Boys and Girls Club of NEPA, a fixture of the Moosic Youth Center and a member of both Divine Mercy and Prince of Peace Parishes, Kevin remains active in the community.

 Above it all is the Kearney family’s appreciation to the entire community for its support, loyalty, and friendship throughout the years.
-The funeral homes would not exist without it and it’s something Kevin K. and Kevin P. acknowledge each and every day.
-Thank you.
+The funeral homes would not exist without it.
+It’s the thing that meant most to Kevin K., as it does to Kevin P. Thank you.